Famous Hindu Temples in Goa

 Popular shrines to visit in GOA

-Sri Ananta: Located in the Ponda Taluka near Panji Sri Ananta is one of the most famous worship place for Hindus.
+Sri Ananta: Located in the Ponda Taluka near Panji Sri Ananta is one of the most famous worship places for Hindus.
 It is also the only temple of Goa which is dedicated to Lord Ananta.
 The idol here is carved out of a black stone and the architecture is very small and appealing.
-The roof was made in the pyramid shape with tiles.
-Sri Ananta is quite charismatic holy abode of Lord Vishnu.
+The roof was made of the pyramid shape with tiles.
+Sri Ananta is the quite charismatic holy abode of Lord Vishnu.

 Sri Devaki Krishna: It is located 3 km from the Banastari bridge near Panji-Ponda road.
 Here the idol of Devaki is standing and Krishan is sitting beside her.
 It is the only temple of India where Krishna and his mother Devaki are placed together.
 One can worship other deities also which were brought from Chorao.

 Goa state has many famous temples which are constructed in seventeenth and eighteenth centuries.
 Temples are used to cultural and social activities in every village.
-Mostly famous temples are constructed on hill place.
+Mostly famous temples are constructed in hill place.

-Shri Chandreshwar temple is dedicated to God of Moon.
+Shri Chandreshwar temple is one of the famous Hindu temples in goa dedicated to God of Moon.
 This is constructed in 17th Century in the Bhoj Kings empire duration.
 This location is 45 kilometer from Panaji city at Paroda town on Chadreshwar hill.
 Tourism buses are available from capital Panaji city to Shri Chandreshwar Mandir.

 Sri Mangeshi Mandir is dedicated to Gods Mangueshi.
 This was constructed in 1764 by Shri Ramchandra Malhar.
-But original temple was destroyed by Portuguese rulers in 1543.
-This location is Mangeshim village which is area of Ponda Taluka; 26 kilo meters from Margao city.
+But the original temple was destroyed by Portuguese rulers in 1543.
+This location is Mangeshim village which is an area of Ponda Taluka; 26-kilometers from Margao city.

-Mahadev Mandir is oldest temple in Goa because was constructed in 12th century.
+Mahadev Mandir is the oldest temple in Goa because was constructed in the 12th century.
 This is dedicated to Lord Shiva.
 This was constructed in 1271 by Ramachandra king.
-Temple location is Bolcornem village which is region of the Mahaveer Sanctuary; 65 kilo meters from state capital.
+Temple location is Bolcornem village which is a region of the Mahaveer Sanctuary; 65-kilometers from the state capital.